 The two most important functions in the flash loader are called FlashWrite and FlashErase.
-The former writes or copies, a number of bytes (always a whole number of pages) of data from the RAM buffer to the flash memory.
+The former writes or copies, a number of bytes (always a multiple of the page size) of data from the RAM buffer to the flash memory.
 The latter erases one flash memory block.
 Using data from the image file, C-SPY repeatedly writes data to the RAM buffer and invokes the FlashWrite operation in the flash loader, with these constraints:

-- Writing is sequential, starting at the lowest address - The buffer will always contain an integral number of pages - The buffer is padded whenever the data does not naturally fill a page - Before the first page of any given block is written, the FlashErase function is invoked to erase that whole block.
+- Writing is sequential, starting at the lowest address - The buffer will always contain a multiple of the page size - The buffer is padded whenever the data does not naturally fill a page - Before the first page of any given block is written, the FlashErase function is invoked to erase that whole block.